-Two last processes are shown at the diagram below.
-So the barcodes helps user to deliver the some code (order number or coupon number) to the physical store.
-We’ll focus on these applications of barcodes primarily as specific for the e-commerce. process Barcodes are being used as a form of virtual ticket that you can print from your PC at home or show on your phone screen or in printed form to gain access to some data, bus tickets, train tickets, promotional coupons, to gain access to a venue or be entitled to something valuable as pick up orders in the store.
+Barcodes are used as a form of virtual ticket that you can print from your PC at home, show on your phone screen, or present in printed form to gain access to data, bus tickets, train tickets, promotional coupons, a venue, or something valuable, such as picking up orders in a store.

 www.barcodes4.me/barcode/c128a/Rauf%20Aliev%20barcode.png?width=250&height=100&istextdrawn=1

 JsBarcode is also a great library.
-It has a MIT License, so you can use it in the commercial projects as well.
-Unlike the previous libraries, this one generates vector (SVG) images.
+It has an MIT License, so you can use it in commercial projects as well.
+Unlike the previous libraries, this one generates vector SVG images.

 Hybris OOTB solutions for barcodes